Note: This content is for informational purposes only. Our law firm does not handle matters involving sexual assault.

 How Long Do I Have to File a Sexual Assault Lawsuit in Florida?

-The statute of limitations is four years in Florida.
+The statute of limitations for intentional torts is four years in Florida.
 Usually, the four-year clock starts running on the date you were injured.
 However, you may have more time to file a personal injury lawsuit against your attacker if criminal charges are pending.

 Other Florida statutes may affect your claim as well.